cyclus/cyclus.github.com/source/cep/cep3.rst

 3. Write and commit the release notes.
 4. Review the current state of documentation and make approriate updates.
 5. Bump the version (in code, documentation, etc.) and commit the change.
-6. Merge or rebase the branch:
+6. Tag the branch with a name that matches that of the release:

    * If this is the first release candidate, create a release branch called 'vX.X.X-release' off of develop.
-Merge the release branch into master.
+Tag this branch with the name 'X.X.X-rc1'.
-   * If this is the second or later release candidate, merge or rebase the release branch into master.
+   * If this is the second or later release candidate, tag the release branch with the name 'X.X.X-rcX'.
-   * If this is a full release, merge or rebase the release branch into the master branch.
-Then delete the release candidate branch.
+   * If this is the full and final release, tag this branch with the name 'X.X.X'.

-7. Create a tag in the version control system whose name matches that of the release.
+7. If this is a full release, merge or rebase the release branch into the master branch.
+Then delete the release branch.
 8. Push the tags upstream
 9. Update release information on the website.